-- 7.3.4.4 The mass in the seed-to-sale tracking system provided disclosed by the licensee upon submission of a testing order, NOT the mass weighed by or observed by the testing laboratory sampler, shall be the mass used to determine sample size and the number of sample increments collected.
-See section 7.3.8. - 7.3.5 Sampling of any test batch shall not be conducted if the percent difference between the mass in the seed-to-sale tracking system provided disclosed by the licensee upon submission of a testing order and that recorded or observed by the testing laboratory sampler is greater than ±10.0% or if the test batch is stored in more than one container.
+- 7.2.4.4 The mass in the seed-to-sale tracking system disclosed by the licensee, NOT the mass weighed by the testing laboratory sampler, shall be the mass used to determine sample size and the number of sample increments collected.
+See section 7.2.8. - 7.2.5 Sampling shall not be conducted if the percent difference between the mass in the seed-to-sale tracking system disclosed by the licensee and that recorded by the testing laboratory sampler is greater than ±10.0%, or if the test batch is stored in more than one container. - 7.2.6 The testing laboratory sampler must review all other pertinent information including the seed-to-sale tracking ID number, licensee ID number, product/strain name, and production date.
+The testing laboratory sampler must not commence with sampling if any test batch information is absent, misleading, or incorrect. - 7.2.7 The testing laboratory sampler must visually inspect the test batch for uniformity.
+If non-uniformity is identified, the testing laboratory sampler must record their observations in the Sampling Report Form. - 7.2.8 The testing laboratory sampler shall determine the required minimum sample size and minimum number of sample increments necessary to attain a representative laboratory test sample in accordance with Table 2.0.